coolsnippet/ChoViecDocSach.Netcore.1RC2/ChoViecDocSach.Console/Notes/firstnode/firstnote.md

 	and add
 	"http_proxy": "http://10.160.0.45:80"

+<a id="markdown-9-bower-package-manager-for-web-downloading-dependencies" name="9-bower-package-manager-for-web-downloading-dependencies"></a>
-9. bower (package manager for web, downloading dependencies) from http://stackoverflow.com/questions/21705091/bower-behind-a-proxy
+### 9. bower (package manager for web, downloading dependencies)
+	from http://stackoverflow.com/questions/21705091/bower-behind-a-proxy

 	I do: